minagawah/map-supercluster-example/README.md

 For this app, I am follwing
 [Ducks: Redux Reducer Bundles](https://github.com/erikras/ducks-modular-redux).

-When it asynchronously fetches "Minato-city WiFi Spots" (which is a mock), it stores the data to Redux state.
+When it asynchronously fetches *"Minato-city WiFi Spots"* (which is a mock data), it stores the data to Redux state.
 As you can see in the tree bellow, this `wifi_spot.js` contains *"reducers"*, *"selectors"*, and *"actions"* all in the same file.